nycdepartmentoffinance/onboarding/database_connections_R.md

 install.packages("odbc")
 ```

 Once these two packages are installed, you can establish a database connection using the credentials for either the production, test, or sandbox databases.
-For this demonstration, I'll query the test database, so first I'll save those credentials locally.
+For this demonstration, I'll query the test database, so first I'll save those credentials locally to my `.Renviron` file.

 ``` r
 #replace the following with the real credentials